N.R. Gordon & Company, Inc.

 Your banker doesn't understand your competitor's business, either.

 Nothing is without precedent.
-(Robert Guerdon)
+(Robert Geurdon)

 There is no substitute for experience.